020 7650 1200

-The family of a man who worked as a security officer at Heathrow Airport for more than 30 years is appealing for information following his death from an asbestos-related disease.
+The family of a man who worked as a security officer at Heathrow Airport for more than 30 years are appealing for information following his death from an asbestos-related disease.

 Thomas Longhurst

-Thomas was diagnosed with mesothelioma in 2021, he sadly passed away a few months later.
-His family has instructed industrial disease specialists Leigh Day.
+Thomas was diagnosed with mesothelioma in 2021, and sadly passed away a few months later.
+His family have since instructed industrial disease specialists Leigh Day to investigate.

-They would like to speak to any contractors who carried out work in Terminal 3 at the London based airport involving asbestos materials or any airport staff who recall witnessing contractors disturbing asbestos between 1985 and 2016 who may be able to provide more detail about the ways in which asbestos materials were disturbed and/or removed.
+Leigh Day would like to speak to anyone who worked in Heathrow Terminal 3 between 1985 and 2016 who can recall construction works going on, and may be able to provide more detail about the ways in which asbestos materials were disturbed and/or removed.

 Thomas’ family said: